-A few weeks ago, my friend Jessica with Uptown Events and Travel shared her Groom’s Guide to Planning the Perfect Honeymoon, and I’m so excited to have her back to share more of her expertise when it comes to Honeymoon planning!
+A few weeks ago, my friend Jessica with J. Upton Travel shared her Groom’s Guide to Planning the Perfect Honeymoon, and I’m so excited to have her back to share more of her expertise when it comes to Honeymoon planning!
 If you liked her previous post, you’ll definitely like this one.
 With so much experience in this area, Jessica has so much to offer and these 10 Tips to Picking the Perfect Honeymoon Destination are sure to help get you and your fiancé started off on the right track!

 10 Tips to Picking the Perfect Honeymoon Destination